Azure/azure-iot-device-ecosystem/get_started/linux-desktop-c.md

 Above curl command will use device-to-cloud (D2C) [REST API] call.
 If you are able to successfully send the message, you should see HTTP/1.1 204 response status code.
 Root CA copy (**ms.der**) is located at c\certs for reference.

+<a name="NextSteps"></a>
+# Next Steps

+You have now learned how to run a sample application that collects sensor data and sends it to your IoT hub.
+To explore how to store, analyze and visualize the data from this application in Azure using a variety of different services, please click on the following lessons:

+-   [Manage cloud device messaging with iothub-explorer]
+-   [Save IoT Hub messages to Azure data storage]
+-   [Use Power BI to visualize real-time sensor data from Azure IoT Hub]
+-   [Use Azure Web Apps to visualize real-time sensor data from Azure IoT Hub]
+-   [Weather forecast using the sensor data from your IoT hub in Azure Machine Learning]
+-   [Remote monitoring and notifications with Logic Apps]

+[Manage cloud device messaging with iothub-explorer]: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-explorer-cloud-device-messaging
+[Save IoT Hub messages to Azure data storage]: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-store-data-in-azure-table-storage
+[Use Power BI to visualize real-time sensor data from Azure IoT Hub]: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-live-data-visualization-in-power-bi
+[Use Azure Web Apps to visualize real-time sensor data from Azure IoT Hub]: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-live-data-visualization-in-web-apps
+[Weather forecast using the sensor data from your IoT hub in Azure Machine Learning]: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-weather-forecast-machine-learning
+[Remote monitoring and notifications with Logic Apps]: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-monitoring-notifications-with-azure-logic-apps
 [TLS]: https://support.microsoft.com/en-us/kb/257591
 [curl]: https://curl.haxx.se/docs/manpage.html
 [verbose]: https://curl.haxx.se/docs/manpage.html#-v